rackerlabs/technical-blog/_posts/2014-11-03-jenkins-workers-using-jclouds-on-rpc.markdown

 ## Add a Cloud Instance Template

 Now you'll need at least one template to create instances of your workers.
-You can create templates focued on running a specific job or more generalized templates that could build many kinds of jobs.
+You can create templates focused on running a specific job or more generalized templates that could build many kinds of jobs.

 1. In the __Cloud Instance Templates__ section, click __Add__
 1. Fill in the following properties: